-Admission to Porteous Lodge is handled by the Client Patient Assessment Services (CPAS) of the Saskatoon Health Region, as all long-term care spaces are prioritized on a district-wide basis.
 Monthly charges are set by the Ministry of Health based on an individual’s income.
-Admissions are restricted to older adults who require assistance with all the activities of their daily living and who have been placed on the priority waiting list of CPAS, Saskatoon Health Region.
+Move-ins are limited to individuals who require assistance with all the activities of their daily living and who have been placed on the priority waiting list of CPAS, Saskatchewan Health Authority.

 My name is Marie H. I have lived at Porteous Lodge for close to 15 years.

 I have been through a lot while at Porteous Lodge.
 What has gotten me through it all, are the staff.
 They are kind, compassionate, and will help whenever possible.